lavinjj/angularjs-gravatardirective/ReadMe.md

 1. Include the gravatardirective.js file in your project and include a script tag in your wb page.
 2. Add the dependency 'ui-gravatar' to your AngularJS app.
-3. Add the following HTML where you want the image to be displayed.
+3. Add the directive where you want the image to be displayed.
+See sample app for directive usage.

-    <gravatar-image data-email="email" data-size="120" data-rating="pg" data-default="404" ></gravatar-image>

-    or

-    <div gravatar-image data-email="email" data-size="120" data-rating="pg" data-default="404" ></div>

 ## Configuration